Ramakien

 While the main story is similar to that of the Dasaratha Jataka, differences in some tales still prevail.
 Many other aspects were transposed into a Thai context, such as the clothes, weapons, topography, and elements of nature, which are described as being Thai in style.
-As Thailand is considered a Theravada Buddhist society, the Buddhist history latent in the Ramakien serves to provide Thai legends with a creation myth, as well as representations of various spirits which complement beliefs derived from Thai animism.
+Thailand is a Theravada Buddhist country, and the Buddhist material in the Ramakien gives Thai legend a creation myth.
+The text also represents a range of spirits, which sits alongside beliefs drawn from Thai animism.

 A painted representation of the Ramakien is displayed at Bangkok's Temple of Emerald Buddha, and many of the statues there depict characters from it.

 Background

-The Ramayana came to Southeast Asia by means of Buddhist missionaries, Indian traders, and scholars who traded with Khmer kingdoms (such as Funan and Angkor) and Srivijaya, with whom the Indians shared close economic and cultural ties.
-The Thai adopted from the Khmer people components of Indianized culture such as the Ramayana.
+The Ramayana came to Southeast Asia with Buddhist missionaries, Indian traders and scholars.
+They dealt with the Khmer kingdoms, among them Funan and Angkor, and with Srivijaya, all of which had close economic and cultural ties with India.
+Another major contributor to introduction of the Ramakatha tradition may have been maritime trade with the Chola and Pallava Empires of South India.
+Srivijaya was invaded by the Cholas once, during the Great South Eastern Maritime campaign of Rajendra Chola I. The Thai adopted from the Khmer people components of Indianized culture such as the Ramayana.
+Other versions of the Ramakatha tradition may also have had an effect.
+Kamban's Ramayana was current at the Pallava court.
+It has been suggested as one reason why Tosakanth (Ravana) is drawn more fully in the Ramakien than in Valmiki's telling.

 In the late first millennium, the Ramakien epic (written as Ramkerti, รามเกียรติ์ but read as Ramakien) was adopted by the Thai people.
 The oldest recordings of the early Sukhothai kingdom, dating from the 13th century, include stories from the Jataka legends.
-The history of the legends was told in the shade theater (Thai: หนัง, Nang), a shadow-puppet show in a style adopted from Indonesia, in which the characters were portrayed by leather dolls manipulated to cast shadows on a nearby screen as the audience watched from the other side.
+The legends were told in the shadow theatre (Thai: หนัง, Nang), a shadow-puppet show in a style adopted from Indonesia.
+Leather figures were manipulated to cast shadows on a screen, and the audience watched from the other side.

 The Thai version was first written down in the 18th century, during the Ayutthaya Kingdom, following the demise of the Sukhothai government.
 Most editions, however, were lost when the city of Ayutthaya was destroyed by armies from Burma (modern Myanmar) in the year 1767.